developer-zebra/developer-zebra-site/src/oemconfig/10-2/faq/index.md

 ###Q: Can OEMConfig control the Zebra RxLogger utility on the device?

-**A: Yes, RxLogger can be controlled through Managed Configurations deployed in XML mode using the intent CSP** and the following commands:
+**A: Yes, RxLogger can be controlled through Managed Configurations deployed in XML mode using the intent CSP** and the following APIs:

 * **Start RX Logger -** `com.symbol.rxlogger.intent.action.ENABLE` Begins data collection for all enabled modules; the equivalent of tapping the Start button in the RxLogger device UI.
 * **Stop RX Logger -** `com.symbol.rxlogger.intent.action.DISABLE` Stops data collection for all modules; the equivalent of tapping the Stop button in the UI.